rafael-ll/PRA3006-group-2/README.md

 # PRA3006-group-2
 Theme: Type 1 diabetes, genes, and proteins

-Project idea: Connection between same protein-coding genes affeccted by type 1 diabetes
+# Project idea: Associating T1D-related genes which encode for the same proteins